For those who are considering going solar.

 In a PPA: the customer agrees to buy the power generated by the system at a set price per kWh.
 This price may be fixed over the length of the PPA agreement or may include an “escalation schedule” where the price per kWh generated by the solar system increases at an agreed upon rate each year.
 The solar company estimates the production of the system installed at the residence, but only bills for the actual kilowatt hours (kWh) the system produces to offset your energy use.

-Qualifying installations may be eligible for rebates and/or tax credits to help offset the initial cost of solar system ownership
+Qualifying installations may be eligible for tax credits to help offset the initial cost of solar system ownership

-Federal Tax Credit: The federal tax credit is available, to the system owner, for the purchase and installation of eligible solar systems installed prior to December 31, 2017.
+Federal Tax Credit: The federal tax credit is available, to the system owner, for the purchase and installation of eligible solar systems.
 For more information on the federal tax credit, please refer to the Go Solar California Tax Credit webpage or consult a tax professional.